Asking and Answering Questions

 Open-ended questions require an extended response.
 Below are some points to remember about open-ended questions.

-Result in a discussion of ideas, opinions, and feelings
+- Open-ended questions result in more discussion of ideas, opinions, and feelings

-This open-ended question works - "What are your questions for me?"
+- This open-ended question works well - "What are your questions for me?"

 Closed questions require only a one word "yes" or "no" or other short answer.
 Below are some points to remember about closed questions.